-Devices are authorized to connect if they appear in the agency's hardware inventory as authorized, and comply with agency policy on hardware and software, configuration, and patching.
+Devices are authorized to connect if they appear in the agency's hardware inventory as authorized and comply with agency policy on hardware and software, configuration, and patching.

-The NAC capability covers wired and wireless device connection attempts, depending upon agency policy.
-Mobile connections are covered by the CDM Enterprise Mobility Management (EMM) capability in the Asset Management Capability Area.
-NAC is a CDM Bound sub-capability in the Network Security Management Capability Area and is associated with the PROTECT function as described in the NIST CSF.
-NAC requires a mature HWAM capability and may integrate with the IdAM and other capabilities.
+The NAC capability covers wired and wireless device connection attempts, depending on agency policy.
+Mobile connections are covered by the CDM EMM capability in the Asset Management Capability Area.
+NAC is a CDM BOUND sub-capability in the Network Security Management Capability Area and is associated with the PROTECT function as described in the NIST CSF.
+NAC requires a mature HWAM capability and may integrate with the IDAM and other capabilities.
 HWAM provides information on hardware discovered on the network.

-NAC is expected to integrate with external systems such as SIEM systems, service desk automated ticketing and tracking systems, configuration management database (CMDB) management, vulnerability management systems, automated patching systems, and current networking infrastructure, based on Agency policy.
+NAC is expected to integrate with external systems such as SIEM systems, service desk automated ticketing and tracking systems, configuration management database (CMDB) management, vulnerability management systems, automated patching systems, and current networking infrastructure, based on agency policy.